-Following the announcements of the Hasselblad X1D and Fuji GFX 50S there’s been a lot of talk about medium format photography and a few people have asked what it means and how it relates to full-frame and APS-C format photography.
+The Fujifilm GFX 50R is one of the most affordable digital medium format cameras and naturally, its arrival has triggered a lot of conversation about medium format photography.
+A few people have asked what it means and how it relates to full-frame and APS-C format photography.
 Here’s our take.

 In the heyday of film, photography was roughly divided into large format, medium format and small format depending upon the size of the image frame of the camera.

 Large format cameras used sheet film, that is individual frames of film, or plates that were anything from 5×4 inches (127 x 101.6mm) or larger.
 Both 5×4 and 10×8 inches (254 x 203.2mm) were popular sheet film sizes.

 Many older cameras used plates covered in photographic emulsion instead of sheets of film.
 These plates were available in a wide ranges of sizes, but the term ‘whole plate’ is used to describe plates that measure 8 1/2 x 6 1/2 inches (215.9 x 165.1mm), while half plate is 6 1/2 x 4 3/4 inches (165.1 x 120.65mm).